zeek/zeek/frameworks/logging.rst

 Notice how the "include" filter attribute specifies a set that limits the fields to the ones given.
-The names correspond to those in the :bro:type:`Conn::Info` record (however, because the "id" field is itself a record, we can specify an individual field of "id" by the dot notation shown in the example).
+The names correspond to those in the :zeek:type:`Conn::Info` record (however, because the "id" field is itself a record, we can specify an individual field of "id" by the dot notation shown in the example).